thewebchameleon/TemplateV2.Razor/README.md

  - C# 8.0 Nullable References are enabled (.NET Standard 2.1)

 ### Database
+- It is recommended to use SQL Server so that you can utilise the database project included
-- Database project targets Microsoft SQL Server 2019 and uses the micro ORM [Dapper](https://github.com/StackExchange/Dapper) with stored procedures
+- Database project targets Microsoft SQL Server 2019 and uses the micro ORM [Dapper](https://github.com/StackExchange/Dapper)
+- This project ONLY uses stored procedures to perform database querys
-- Initial roll out script `V1.sql` is included and contains lookup data and an admin user
+- Initial roll out script `V1.sql` is included and contains seed data
 - Tables contain a soft-delete metadata column `Is_Deleted` to allow foreign key integrity
-- Stored procedures are used to perform CRUD-like operations on the database.
+- Stored procedures are used to perform CRUD-like operations on the database
 - Connecting to a MySQL database is supported

 ### Backend